afrank/alertsd/README.md

 Assuming all of that worked, you can create some data in your db by running ```./create_db.sh```.
 Then to play around with triggering and resolving incidents, run ```./trigger.sh``` and ```./resolve.sh```.

+## Installing

+When you're done trying it out, you can take a few steps to install it in a more productized way.
+Have a look at the included [install.sh](install.sh).
+You will need RabbitMQ, Celeryd, Supervisor, Nginx, Gunicorn and Django.
+If you've got all that stuff installed, then you should be able to simply run the install script.